Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: ANALYSIS AND RESULTS WITH-SOC

-We have computed phase diagrams at the fixed parameter values $ (\Delta,\mu)=(0.03,0.1) $, which are presented in Fig.\ref{fig.PhaseDiagramS}-\ref{fig.PhaseDiagramDm}.
-To identify the topological phase transition boundaries, we observed that the gap closing always accompanied the topological phase transition.
+We have computed phase diagrams at the fixed parameter values $ (\Delta,\mu)=(0.03,0.1) $, which are presented in Fig. \ref{fig.PhaseDiagramS}-\ref{fig.PhaseDiagramDm}.
+To identify the topological phase transition boundaries, we observed that the gap closing alwaysTo identify the topological phase transition boundaries, we observed that the gap closing always accompanied the topological phase transition.
 The phase transition boundary is discerned as a diagonal slash from the bottom left to the top right, indicating that it is more challenging to gap the Fermi surface for larger values of $ \xi $.
 Furthermore, we note that the phase transition is primarily driven by the SOC term.
 By increasing the value of $ \lambda $ from $ 0 $ to $ 0.1 $, the SOC term re-gaps the Fermi surface and causes a reduction of Chern number by 3.
 For our analysis of the impact of the SOC term on the topological properties and thermal Hall conductivity of the system, we chose the parameter values $(\xi,\lambda,\Delta,\mu)=(0.3,0.1,0.03,0.1)$.

-In Fig.\ref{fig.Ferimi_0.1_0.3_0.1} and Fig.\ref{fig.Berry_S_10_30_3_10}-\ref{fig.Berry_Dm_10_30_3_10}, we present the Fermi surface and the Berry curvatures of the summation of the occupied bands related to the Chern numbers for the three pairing symmetry SC states.
-In the ring-like region around the $ \Gamma $ point, which is contributed by the SOC term, both the Fermi surface and the Berry curvature are split into two pieces.
+In Fig. \ref{fig.Ferimi_0.1_0.3_0.1} and Fig. \ref{fig.Berry_S_10_30_3_10}-\ref{fig.Berry_Dm_10_30_3_10}, we present the Fermi surface and the Berry curvatures of the summation of the occupied bands related to the Chern numbers for the three pairing symmetry SC states.
+In the ringlike region around the $ \Gamma $ point, which is contributed by the SOC term, both the Fermi surface and the Berry curvature are split into two pieces.
 Furthermore, we observe changes in the shapes of the Berry curvature around the $ M $ points.